skyportal/skyportal/README.md

 Development:

-- lint-install : Install ESLint and dependencies
-- lint : Run ESLint on all files
+- lint : Run ESLint on all files.
+Installs ESLint if necessary.
 - lint-unix : Same as above, but outputs in a format that most text editors can parse
-- lint-githook : Install a Git pre-commit hook that lints staged chunks
+- lint-githook : Install a Git pre-commit hook that lints staged chunks (this is done automatically when you lint for the first time).